 Parties involved in the process are Council members, Council staff, members of Council Advisory Bodies, including the Scientific and Statistical Committee (SSC), the Groundfish and CPS Management Teams (GMT and CPSMT), the Groundfish and CPS Advisory Subpanels (GAP and CPSAS), the National Marine Fisheries Service (NMFS), state agencies, and interested persons.
 The review by the STAR panel is a key element in an overall procedure designed to investigate the technical merits of stock assessments and other relevant scientific information.
 The review of stock assessments requires a routine, dedicated effort that simultaneously meets the needs of the NMFS, the Council, and others.
 Program reviews, in-depth external reviews, and peer-reviewed scientific publications are used by federal and state agencies to provide quality assurance for the basic scientific methods employed to produce stock assessments.
-The extended time frame required for such reviews is not suited to the routine examination of assessments that are, generally, the primary basis for harvest recommendations.
+The extended time frame and resources required for such reviews limits the number of assessments reviewable at a given time, thus requiring a stock assessment prioritization and balance of assessment types to review each cycle.
+Is not suited to the routine examination of assessments that are, generally, the primary basis for harvest recommendations.